SSX

 Enabling DAO Login

 SSX enables an easy way for users to sign in on behalf of a Gnosis Safe multisig on your platform that they have been delegated access to.
-It provides an easy flow that users can take to either log in as themselves or on behalf of the multisig.
+It that users can take to either log in as themselves or on behalf of the multisig.
 Here is an example of how you enable that field:

 const buttonHandlerWeb3ModalGnosis = async () => {